uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/array.rst

    - Several arrays objects may own the same data block;

-   - The memory block is deallocated when either of the following happens:
+   - An array releases the ownership when either of the following happens:

-     - The last remaining array owning data block is destroyed;
+     - The array owning data block is destroyed;

-     - The last remaining array owning data block is assigned another memory block via ``operator=`` or ``reset()``;
+     - The array owning data block is assigned another memory block via ``operator=`` or ``reset()``;

+   - If the array that releases the ownership is the last remaining object owning data block, the release of ownership is followed by data block deallocation.

    - The data block is deallocated using the deleter object that is provided to array during construction.
+If no deleter object provided, an array calls the default deallocating function that corresponds to the internal memory allocation mechanism.

 5. An array object may own no data.
 In this case, it is called **zero-sized**:

    - Pointers to the immutable and mutable data of the zero-sized array shall be ``nullptr``;
-   - The data block size shall be ``0``.
+   - The data block size ``count`` shall be ``0``.

 .. _implementation_notes: